 About the founder

-Icky Sticky was set up by full-time mum, Nichola Cortese.
+Icky Sticky was set up by full-time mum, Nichola Cortese in 2012.
 Nichola is mum to two young children, Luca and Poppy.

 Nichola found that her youngest, Poppy then aged 2 ½ was bored at baby playgroups.
 The local children’s centre began running a weekly messy play group and Poppy eagerly attended every week.
 One of Poppy’s first words was ‘messy play’ and she would sing ‘excited!’ at the top of her voice on the way to the centre.
 Poppy was so heartbroken when the classes stopped, that Nichola felt she had to step in and fill the gap.

 A big advocate of creative messy play, Nichola regularly encourages her children to get messy – Luca’s favourite activity when he was 3 years old was to split used teabags and scoop the soggy tealeaves up with his diggers.
 Poppy will now glue anything if it stands still long enough.

 It made sense for Nichola to share her enthusiasm for creative messy play with other children.
 And so ickystickykids was born...

 “When children have opportunities to play with ideas in different situations and with a variety of resources, they discover connections and come to new and better understandings and ways of doing things.
 Adult support in this process enhances their ability to think critically and ask questions” (The Early Years Foundation Stage).